How to use events listeners in Symfony

 }

-Listeners also have to be configured in services.yaml file with tags mapping their events.
-You can add many functions triggered by different event but if you want to add many functions per one event you will have to specify method in tags as well.
+Listeners must be configured in the services.yaml file, with tags mapping their events.
+You can trigger many functions by different events, but if you want multiple functions per event, specify the method in the tags as well.

 tags: